pghalliday/grunt-mocha-test/README.md

     }
   });

-  // On watch events configure mochaTest to run only on the test if it is one
+  // On watch events if the changed file is a test file then configure mochaTest to only
-  // otherwise, run the whole testsuite var defaultTestSrc = grunt.config('mochaTest.test.src');
+  // run the tests from that file.
+Otherwise run all the tests var defaultTestSrc = grunt.config('mochaTest.test.src');
   grunt.event.on('watch', function(action, filepath) {
     grunt.config('mochaTest.test.src', defaultTestSrc);